 - It will enhance students’ lifelong ability to contribute to, and to critically reflect upon, the cultural life of New Zealand and the world, with a particular focus on the theatrical and performing arts.

-If you are interested in applying to do an MFA contact the Theatre Studies Postgraduate advisor, Associate Professor Lisa Warrington, in the first instance.
+If you are interested in applying to do an MFA contact the Theatre Studies Postgraduate advisor, Dr Suzanne Little, in the first instance.

 Master of Arts (MA)